cloudlinux/cloudlinux-doc/docs/introduction/README.md

     [See more](/cloudlinux_os_components/#python-selector).
 * <span class="notranslate"> **Node.js Selector** </span>

-    Node.js Selector is a CloudLinux component that allows each user to easily create Node.js applications, choose Node.js version and other parameters for applications based on their needs.
+    Node.js Selector is a CloudLinux OS Shared component that allows each user to easily create Node.js applications, choose Node.js version and other parameters for applications based on their needs.

     [See more](/cloudlinux_os_components/#node-js-selector).
 * **Apache mod_lsapi PRO**